Choosing Between Types of Business Structures For Tax and Liability Protection

 By James L. Cunningham Jr., Esq.

-Owen has a coffee roasting business that makes a million dollars a year.
-As a sole proprietor, he forks over nearly half his profits–$410,000—in taxes.
+Owen has a coffee business that makes a million dollars a year.
+As a sole proprietor, he forks over nearly half his profits ($410,000) in taxes.

 Then a customer spills an extra-hot latte, sues Owen, and cleans him out.

-Could Owen have set up his roastery in a way that could have saved him on taxes and protected his personal assets?
+Could Owen have set up his cafe in a way that could have saved him money on taxes and protected his personal assets?

 Definitely.

 The business owner is an entrepreneur.
-That’s a French word for someone who goes “adventuring,” who “undertakes things,” in other words, a “risk-taker.”
+That’s a French word for someone who goes “adventuring” and “undertakes things.”
+In other words, a “risk-taker.”
 The name is apt.
-Business owners many times are the ones taking huge risks, particularly the risk of losing money.
-Some of that risk is inevitable…but some can and should be avoided.
-Business owners shouldn’t risk losing their homes and personal bank accounts if the business goes under or somebody sues.
+Business owners often take huge risks, particularly the risk of losing money.
+Some of that risk is inevitable, but some can and should be avoided.
+Business owners shouldn’t risk losing their homes and personal bank accounts just because the business goes under or somebody sues them.
 And no owner wants to waste their profits by overpaying taxes.

-For starters, entrepreneurs need to choose the right kind of business entity—not a casual decision, because making the right choice can not only protect business owners’ assets, it can save thousands in taxes every year.
+For starters, entrepreneurs need to choose the right business structure.
+This is not a casual decision, because making the right choice can not only protect business owners’ assets, but it can also save thousands in taxes every year.

 What Is a Sole Proprietorship?

-A sole proprietorship means one person owns and runs a business without anyone else.
-If Owen owns his roastery and runs it himself without forming any kind of business entity, he is a sole proprietor.
+A sole proprietorship means one person owns and runs a business on their own.
+If Owen owns his cafe and runs it himself without forming any kind of business entity, he is a sole proprietor.
 This is one of the riskiest forms of business entities when it comes to personal finances, and there are many factors to be considered before deciding on sole proprietorship.
-For example, Owen must report all the income on his own individual income tax return and pay self-employment taxes.
+For example, Owen must report all the income on his personal income tax return and pay self-employment taxes.
 Again, that could mean forking over a whopping $410,000 in taxes every year on $1M in income.

 Even worse, Owen is personally liable for all the debts the business incurs, including if that hot-latte customer wins a multi-million-dollar judgment.

-I’d tell Owen he could save tens of thousands in taxes every year and protect his assets just by choosing another form of entity.
+Owen could save tens of thousands in taxes every year and protect his assets simply by choosing another form of entity.

 What Is a Business Partnership, Legally Speaking?

-A partnership involves two or more people or entities actively running a business they own.
-The key is that ownership and control of the business are in the same hands.
-This creates advantages as well as liabilities.
+A business partnership involves two or more people or entities actively running a business they own.
+The key factor in a partnership is that ownership and control of the business are in the same hands.
+This creates advantages and liabilities.

-Of all the different business structure types, many aspiring business owners opt for a Partnership because Partnerships allow individuals to pool resources, knowledge, and skills, leading to greater profit potential and spreading the costs for the business.
+Of all the different business structure types, many aspiring business owners opt for a Partnership because Partnerships allow individuals to pool resources, knowledge, and skills.
+This can lead to greater profit potential and spreading out the costs for the business.

 Partners can be people or other entities, like two LLCs forming a partnership to own and operate a joint venture, but it takes two to tango.
 You can’t have a partnership by yourself; you need a partner.